danvega/danvega-dev-nuxt/content/blog/2017/04/19/what-is-jhipster.md

 published: true
 date: 2017-04-19T09:38:31-04:00
 tags: ['java', 'spring']
-excerpt: "What is JHipster & Why you need to start using it today!"
+description: "What is JHipster & Why you need to start using it today!"
 cover: './wallpaper-001-2560x1440-760x428.png'
 ---